University Counseling Services

 TAO (Therapy Assistance Online) includes over 150 brief, effective, educational sessions covering over 50 common topics and skills related to mental health, wellness, and substance use issues.
 TAO includes interactive sessions, mindfulness exercises, and practice tools all aimed at helping you achieve your goals.

 The mission of University Counseling Services is for trained professionals in the Counseling Center and in the Testing Center to provide services that enhance the well-being, growth, and development of Murray State students.
-Through mental health services, testing services, consultation, education, and advocacy, our offices work toward encouraging and upholding a positive and cooperative campus environment that promotes the retention and graduation of all students.
+Through mental health services, testing services, consultation, education, and advocacy, our offices work toward encouraging and upholding an inclusive and cooperative campus environment that promotes the individual success of all students.